agateau/blog/2016/an-intro-to-git-gui/index.md

 ## "But it's a graphical application, it can't be as fast as the command line!"

 It turns out that, at least for me, `git gui` is fast enough.
-It starts up instantly and has a set of shortcuts which makes it possible to do many operations without using the mouse.
+It starts up instantly and has a set of shortcuts that makes it possible to do many operations without using the mouse.
 Here is the list of shortcuts I use most often:

 - Ctrl+T/Ctrl+U: Stage/unstage selected file
 - Ctrl+I: Stage all files (asks if you want to add new files if there are any)